FDio/csit/docs/job_specs/report_iterative/3n-icx/vpp-mrr-00.md

 1c AND 64b AND mrr AND e810cq AND drv_vfio_pci AND ethip4gtpusw-ip4base
 2c AND 64b AND mrr AND e810cq AND drv_vfio_pci AND ethip4gtpusw-ip4base
 4c AND 64b AND mrr AND e810cq AND drv_vfio_pci AND ethip4gtpusw-ip4base
+##### ethip4gtpuhw-ip4base
+1c AND 64b AND mrr AND e810cq AND drv_vfio_pci AND ethip4gtpuhw-ip4base
+2c AND 64b AND mrr AND e810cq AND drv_vfio_pci AND ethip4gtpuhw-ip4base
+4c AND 64b AND mrr AND e810cq AND drv_vfio_pci AND ethip4gtpuhw-ip4base
 ##### ethip4udpwireguard1tnlsw-ip4base
 1c AND 1518b AND mrr AND e810cq AND drv_vfio_pci AND ethip4udpwireguard1tnlsw-ip4base
 2c AND 1518b AND mrr AND e810cq AND drv_vfio_pci AND ethip4udpwireguard1tnlsw-ip4base